The People's Voice: Issues

 Upon the full implementation of these principles, all claims on both sides and the Israeli–Palestinian conflict will end.

-Unlike a number of other proposals, the initiative seeks to resolve the conflict in a single agreement.
-No phased or interim steps are envisioned.
+Unlike a number of other proposals, the initiative tried to resolve the conflict in a single agreement.
+No phased or interim steps were envisioned.

+On their website they published a more detailed roadmap.

 The initiative seeks to affect the political process by petition, seeking the signatures of enough residents of the area on all sides of the conflict to drive the leaders of the various sides to concluding a peace agreement.
-The People's Voice website reported on 26 January 2004, 156,000 Israelis and 100,000 Palestinians having signed the initiative.
-In late 2007 the website went off-line.
-The Hebrew part went back on-line in 2008, and on 11 October 2008 reported 251,000 Israelis and 160,000 Palestinians having signed.